Moonai - stars

 *Prediction of pain outcomes in a randomized controlled trial of dose–response of spinal manipulation for the care of chronic low back pain.
 Darcy Vavrek, Mitchell Haas, Moni Blazej Neradilek, and Nayak Polissar.
 BMC Musculoskelet Disord.
 2015; 16: 205.

-Period pain increases oxidative stress and changes the brain structure of those who experience it.
-Research also shows that period pain increases pain sensitivity, changes bone density, alters HPA axis, and is a general risk factor for temporomandibular disorders and chronic pain.
+Period and pelvic pain increases oxidative stress and changes the brain structure of those who experience it.
+Research also shows that type of pain increases pain sensitivity, changes bone density, alters HPA axis, and is a general risk factor for temporomandibular disorders and chronic pain.

-All these are reasons why period pain should be addressed and ended, now.
+All these are reasons why your pain should be addressed and ended, now.

 Moonai - graphic scienceMoonai - graphic science